 It’s simple but not instant.
 The key to knowing when it’s the right career or business path for you is to follow what feels True to you.
-Anything else leads to burnout at some point.
+Anything less leads to burnout at some point.
 So you might as well do the work to discover what’s true for you.

 I’ve discovered that part of why it’s hard to sense what’s right for us is that most of us are focusing on what’s going wrong (because that’s how the brain works).